jfcere/ngx-markdown/README.md

 You must import `MarkdownModule` inside your main application module (usually named AppModule) with `forRoot` to be able to use `markdown` component and/or directive.

+In order to keep only one instance of HttpClient and avoid issues with interceptors, you also have to pass `HttpClient`:

 ```diff
 import { NgModule } from '@angular/core';
 + import { MarkdownModule } from 'ngx-markdown';